Bohmian Mechanics as a Practical Tool

 \subsubsection{1.1.
 A Suggestive Review}

-We can easily arrive at these conclusions through the inherently Bohmian concepts of a conditional wave-function (CWF) and an effective wave-function (EWF), introduced by {\em Dürr et al.} \cite{Absolute}, together with the understanding of the measurement dilemma they illuminate \cite{operatorsObservables}.
-But before going into the details, we note that only {\bf non-relativistic quantum phenomena} will be discussed in this chapter.
-The spirit is to show that, for this kind of phenomena and their formulation, the Bohmian theory provides a most convenient narrative.
+We can arrive at these conclusions through the inherently Bohmian concepts of a conditional wavefunction (CWF) and an effective wavefunction (EWF), introduced by Dürr et al. \cite{Absolute}, together with the understanding of the measurement dilemma they illuminate \cite{operatorsObservables}.
+But before going into the details, let us note that only {\em non-relativistic quantum phenomena} will be discussed in this chapter.
+The spirit is to show that, for such phenomena and their formulation, the Bohmian theory provides a most convenient narrative.